mah0001/metadata-editor-docs-v2/documenting_indicator.md

 Properly documenting the data structure of an indicator provides users (and machines) with the information they need to query and use the data.

+ME_UG_v1-0-0_documenting_indicator_data_structure_definition.png

-A data structire definition consists of providing the following information about the indicator:
+A data structure definition consists of providing the following information about the indicator:
 - ***Name:***
 - ***Label:***
 - ***Description:***